 dakota@arthurmorganschool.org

-This is Dakota’s second year at AMS.
+This is Dakota’s third year at AMS.
 He has lived all over, but has called North Carolina home for the past 15 years.
 Before starting his journey at AMS he was living in the Celo area, just on the other side of the South Toe River.
 While living in the area he worked at the local Spruce Pine Montessori School as well as slinging pizza at the local hangout Homeplace.
 When he wasn’t working in town he was helping out at Green Toe Ground, a local farm run by past AMS staff.
 He feels most alive when sharing his love for the Southern Appalachians and everything it has to offer with others!
 His hobbies include hiking, woodworking, growing food, talking to his neighbors, and just living life to the fullest.

 Middle school memory: I was pretty schooled out by the time I made it middle school.
 I always wanted to be anywhere but school.
 That was until middle school band!
 My teacher would show up to school an hour before he had to be there and he invited all his students to practice and get private lessons and I was all about that!
 I showed up early everyday for more than two years!
 To this day middle school was the only time I showed up early to school!